 Today, workplace design matters more than ever.
 Shifting demographics and cultural ideals have prompted us to rethink what a work environment can be.
 Openness, flexibility, increased amenities, employee choice—for us, these concepts characterize the modern office and it echoes a growing population of professionals that understand work as a part of, not separate from, a balanced life.
 As designers who embrace this work/life mashup, we help clients create dynamic, attractive workplaces that convey the company's unique culture and attract the brightest talent.

-Lois Goodell has over 30 years of professional experience in the interior design and planning of a variety of workplace, higher education, retail, and mixed-use spaces.
-As CBT’s Director of Interior Design and leader of the firm’s workplace strategy group, Lois plays an active leadership role in design, management and development.
+Lois Goodell is a recognized leader and visionary in the interior design and planning of a variety of workplace, higher education, retail, and mixed-use spaces.
+As CBT’s Director of Interior Design at CBT, Lois plays an active leadership role in design, management, and development of the firm's interiors work.
 She has the ability to design and create environments that are perfectly attuned to the vision, mission, and values of her clients.
-Her award-wining work is interdisciplinary, and fosters a closer connection between education and workplace interiors for high tech, institutional, financial, legal, non-profit and large corporate clients, both national and international.
+Her award-winning work is interdisciplinary, and fosters a closer connection between education and workplace interiors for high tech, institutional, financial, legal, non-profit and large corporate clients, both national and international.

 Dave Madson is a Principal at CBT and has 20 years of professional experience in architectural and interior design.
 A leader in CBT's Workplace Design Group, his expertise ranges from commercial office spaces and civic buildings to commercial projects.
 Dave has a deep understanding of client service at every level, which has led to long-standing relationships with many of CBT's valued clients.
 He brings to each commission innovative design solutions that reflect organizational culture, support core business goals, and encourage efficient and pleasant work.
 He brings both a technical expertise and creative space use to each project, understands how far an interior environment can be pushed to get the most meaningful results.
 He is a visiting design critic and thesis advisor at the Boston Architectural College and New England School of Art and Design.
 Dave received a Bachelor of Architecture from Carnegie Mellon University.